SAP-samples/btp-secure-development/exercises/ex2/README.md

 ## 🛡️ 4.
 Remediation
 Now that you've identified the SQL Injection vulnerability, let's fix it by implementing secure database queries using CAP's built-in protections.

-- Copy the contents of [services.js](./srv/services.js) into your project’s srv/services.js file.
-- Ensure the following corrected code is included in the file:
+- Ensure the following corrected code is included into your project’s srv/services.js file:

 ```
  * SECURE: Parameterized query method